awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-troubleshooting.md

 aws eks describe-cluster --name my-cluster --query 'cluster.health'
 ```

-An example of the output is as follows\.
+An example output is as follows\.

 ```
 {